HelixY2J/FOSSX_frida/README.md

 ### Frida-tools

-Frida-tools is a Python package that offers some CLI tools that can be used for quick instrumentation.One of the two most important tools that are present in the frida-tools package is the Frida command line interface.
+Frida-tools is a Python package that offers some CLI tools that can be used for quick instrumentation.
+One of the two most important tools that are present in the frida-tools package is the Frida command line interface.

-Frida’s CLI is a very important tool because it kind of substitutes the need for a control script and thus allows to quickly instrument a binary or perform quick tests without the need of writing a full-fledged instrumentation script.
+Frida’s CLI  substitutes the need for a control script and thus allows to quickly instrument a binary or perform quick tests without the need of writing a full fledged instrumentation script.

 -f switch allows to spawn a process given a path.
 When doing this, the instrumented binary is spawned by Frida and the user is given access